garbados/ambition-game/README.md

 ### Terminology

 - *Despoiled*: A despoiled space is impassable.
-Units cannot move onto it nor move over it.
-Despoiled spaces are so toxic that they cannot be restored.
+Units cannot move onto it, but *battalions* can jump over it. *Despoiled* spaces are so toxic that they cannot be restored.
 - *Infrastructure*: A space can have 0, 1, or 2 *infrastructure*.
 It is a measure of the development of an area, including population centers as well as military assets.
 More developed areas can field more powerful units.
 Communities